jonluca/blog/wip/2022-01-16-candy-machine.md

 ## Impact

 The withdrawal transactions lasted between [5:57am](https://solscan.io/tx/coSeMNsGKebMGP1vqPZcEbu6rYiF4BbCRrtBRNLFi4TbMo3Psd7KZyvDTPv6KyeqZNDyMVU3o6D3rgQPG1aV94J) and [6:49am](https://solscan.io/tx/3zhZDtCV2vr5fSG2TxEjXXTdMmfk8rfnM4mNAavKdZM1Cy6627hN8vDnu7gaUk6oPmzLLcacJpTopK1bsscX9MbB) EST on January 4th 2022.
-At [6:26am](https://solscan.io/tx/3zhZDtCV2vr5fSG2TxEjXXTdMmfk8rfnM4mNAavKdZM1Cy6627hN8vDnu7gaUk6oPmzLLcacJpTopK1bsscX9MbB), the patched contract was deployed, causing every subsequent transaction to fail.
+At [6:20am](https://solscan.io/tx/3zhZDtCV2vr5fSG2TxEjXXTdMmfk8rfnM4mNAavKdZM1Cy6627hN8vDnu7gaUk6oPmzLLcacJpTopK1bsscX9MbB), the patched contract was deployed, causing every subsequent transaction by the attacker to fail.

 Of the 4,410 candy machines targeted, 3,470 were completely drained.
 The vulnerability didn't give the attacker permanent control of the candy machines - only for the duration of that transaction, which means that the candy machines that were impacted are not currently vulnerable.